dechefVincent/react-with-flux/README.md

 # React with Flux

-Project create to learn React basis with Flux state management library.
+Project used to learn React, React Router and Flux.